 Unlike happy hour, which is always at a bar, or a cocktail party that is usually at someone’s home or an event, you can literally enjoy an aperitif anywhere.

-On a café terrace, at someone’s house, at the beach, picnic-style along the Seine river, on the steps of an old church, at the office, on a train, at Disneyland.
+On a café terrace, at someone’s house, at the beach, picnic-style along the Seine river, on the steps of an old church, at the office, on a train, and even at Disneyland Paris.

 APERO TIME CAN HAPPEN FOR ANY OCCASION: Happy hour cannot.